freedomofpress/securedrop-docs/docs/admin/maintenance/rebuild_admin.rst

 Once this command is complete:

- - verify that the *SecureDrop Menu* for the Source and *Journalist Interfaces* works correctly, opening their respective homepages in Tor Browser.
+ - verify that the *SecureDrop Menu* for the Source and Admin Interfaces works correctly, opening their respective homepages in Tor Browser.

 To revert the changes made to enable temporary local SSH access, you